Answer · data from 761,898 iOS apps

 How can I check how much a specific app makes?

 Apple doesn't publish per-app revenue, so every figure is an estimate.
-You can look up any iOS app's estimated monthly revenue and downloads free (no account) with the GetAppNiche app revenue checker — it models revenue from review velocity, rating volume, price model, and category signals, and shows you the inputs.
+You can look up any iOS app's estimated monthly revenue and downloads free with the GetAppNiche app revenue checker.
+Results come from our proprietary multi-signal model and are labeled so you can use them directionally.

 Are these numbers exact?

-No — they are transparent estimates derived from public App Store signals across 761,898 iOS apps (data snapshot: May 2026).
+No — they are labeled estimates generated by GetAppNiche's proprietary multi-signal model across 761,898 iOS apps (data snapshot: May 2026).
 No third party has exact revenue data; treat all figures here (and anywhere else) as directional.
-Our methodology is documented and the inputs are visible per app.

 What does it take to be in the top 10% of earning apps?